Inkhaven

 The answer always seems to be the same: take care of the basics (food, exercise, sleep, environment), focus on the work, and wait it out.
 Because life will inevitably change just that fast again.

-3 Responses to “#lifefail and work as therapy”
+3 thoughts on “#lifefail and work as therapy”

 And maybe the occasional word of encouragement from the internet?
 Story coming out soon, other cool creative projects going on, great kids.